Search using our robust engine. Get the recommendations you need to get ahead.

 The most effective way to get your first legal job is to mail out your resume to potential employers.
 You ignore this advice at your own peril.
 This works.

-Without getting into a lot of detail, (which you can get from the above references), the reasons this is effective are numerous:
+Without getting into a lot of detail, the reasons this is effective are numerous:

 Here are some quotes from people about how they got their first legal job: